openwisp/openwisp-docs/developer/hacktoberfest.rst

 Please try to be constructive and patient when interacting with maintainers and contributors.

-If you feel you're not be treated fairly, please refer to the instructions for reporting unacceptable behavior in our :doc:`Code of Conduct <../general/code-of-conduct>`.
+If you feel you're not treated fairly, please refer to the instructions for reporting unacceptable behavior in our :doc:`Code of Conduct <../general/code-of-conduct>`.